Neguinho de Zé Ferreira

-Genildo Ferreira de França (aka.
-Neguinho de Zé Ferreira) was a Brazilian spree killer who killed 14 people in and around Santo Antônio do Potengi, Rio Grande do Norte, Brazil on May 21 and May 22, 1997.
-He was eventually cornered by police and committed suicide by shooting himself in the chest.
+Genildo Ferreira de França (1970 - 1997), known as Neguinho de Zé Ferreira, was a Brazilian spree killer who killed 14 people in and around Santo Antônio do Potengi, Rio Grande do Norte, Brazil on May 21 and May 22, 1997.
+He was eventually cornered by police, and then he killed himself.

 Life

 Ferreira was born in Santo Antônio dos Barreiros (now Santo Antônio do Potengi) and served in the 7th Battalion of Combat Engineers (7o Batalhão de Engenharia de Combate) in Natal until January 1990, where he developed an affinity to weapons and was considered an excellent marksman.
-He owned a grocery store, was married twice and had three children.
+He owned a grocery store, was married twice, and had three children.

 According to his friends Ferreira was a man of unpredictable behaviour, who had sudden outbursts of anger, during which he would utter death threats.
 In 1995 he witnessed his son Iuri being run over and killed by a taxi, after which he was said to have changed for the worse.
-The driver of the taxi was never punished for the accident.
+The driver of the taxi was not punished for the death.

 In September 1995 Ferreira and his wife Mônica separated for a month and she moved in with her aunt Maria das Dores Barbalho.
-According to Barbalho, Mônica told her family that she had decided to leave Ferreira, and to force the separation she invented the story that he was a homosexual, claiming that she had caught him in flagrante in bed with Edilson Carlos do Nascimento.
+According to Barbalho, Mônica told her family that she had decided to leave Ferreira, and to force the separation she invented the story that Ferreira was homosexual, claiming that she had caught him in flagrante in bed with Edilson Carlos do Nascimento.
 The rumor spread rapidly in Santo Antônio do Potengi and people, especially his father-in-law Baltazar Jorge de Sá, began talking behind his back about his alleged homosexuality.
-Ferreira never forgave his wife that she had spread the rumor, and frequently threatened her and her family with murder ever since, whenever they had an argument.
+Ferreira never forgave his wife for spreading the rumor, and after that frequently threatened her and her family with murder whenever they had an argument.

-According to his brother Genilson, Ferreira stated that after losing his son and his honor of being a man he had nothing to lose.
-He also related that Ferreira had called a funeral parlour in October 1995 and ordered a coffin for his own funeral, which was never delivered, and also invited some of his friends to dig his grave.
-When they arrived at his home, they believed he was joking and called police, who then searched his home and seized two handguns and two hundred rounds of ammunition.
-Ferreira ordered another coffin in February 1997, telling the undertaker he was going to commit suicide, and began laughing when it arrived.
+According to his brother Genilson, Ferreira stated that after losing his son and being accused of being homosexual, he felt he had nothing to lose.
+He also said that Ferreira had called a funeral parlour in October 1995 and ordered a coffin for his own funeral, which was never delivered, and also invited some of his friends to dig his grave.
+When they arrived at his home, they believed he was joking and called police, who then searched his home and seized two handguns and 200 rounds of ammunition.
+Ferreira ordered another coffin in February 1997, telling the undertaker he was going to kill himself, and began laughing when it arrived.